ELT Glossary

 board rush – an activity in which students are in teams and must run to the board either to write a word, circle something or rub something off

-CAE – Certificate in Advanced English – a Cambridge exam aimed at Level C1 of the CEF
+CAE – Certificate in Advanced English – a Cambridge exam aimed at Level C1 of the CEFR

 CCQ – see concept checking